jonathanmorgan/context_text/README.md

 ### initialize the database

-Once you've made the changes above, save the `settings.py` file, then go into the `research` directory where manage.py is installed, and run `python manage.py migrate`.
+Once you've made the changes above, save the `settings.py` file, then go into the `research` directory where manage.py is installed.

+First, to test if your database settings are correct, just try listing out pending database migrations:

+    python manage.py migrate --list

+If that fails, the error messages should tell you about any database configuration issues you need to address.
+Once it succeeds and lists out migrations that need to run, run the migrations to create database tables:

     python manage.py migrate

-- the django.contrib.admin application will already be uncommented by default, so you'll have to make an admin user at this point, as well.
-You should do this now, make a note of username and password.
+Once the database tables are created, you'll want to make a django admin user at this point, as well, making a note of username and password.
 You'll need it later.

     python manage.py createsuperuser

 ## Enable django admins: